NaanProphet/launchpad-shruti-practice/README.md

 * There are 12 chromatic notes in an octave, just like Western music
 * The 22 shrutis are a way of tempering these 12 chromatic notes based on Raga
-  * Enharmonic notes such as G# and Ab are tuned differently
+  * Enharmonic notes such as G♯ and A♭ are tuned differently
 * The 22 shrutis are derived from the 12 chromatic notes by keeping C and G (Shadaj and Pancham) fixed and splitting the remaining 10 notes into two <br />![piano-keys-with-c-and-g-fixed](docs/piano-keys.png)
   * 2 + (10 x 2) = 22
   * There is no Raga that contains both pairs of enharmonic notes